jasper-rutherford/jruthwebsite/README.md

 caddy runs in a container listening on port 443, handles https with lets encrypt, and then reverse proxies to port 80.

 a second container listens on port 80, and uses nginx to serve the static build from svelte

+pretty sure my router blocks port 80. so we gotta do everything through 433. meaning http://jasperrutherford.com will never work